Kaiabbey/StocktakeApp/README.md

 #8 run 'npm start' this should open a react server on localhost:3000

+<h1>Hosting</h1>

+1# change the API variables found in js.js and app.js to the relative links and comment out the localhost variables

+#2 in connection change the database credentials to the database hosted on your provider

+#3 if any changes were made to the database structure export a new sql file from the database

+#4 upload the database to the hosted mysql server

+#5 once ready to host run 'npm run build' in the react developement enviroment in Mainstockapplication

+#6 create a zip of the build file that is generated in the file structure

+#7 create a zip of the StocktakeAPI folder located in the PHP stack

+#8 upload both via Cpanel into the root directory of your hosted domain in the public folder

+#9 extract both folder from the zips

+#10 move all files in the build up one folder from build to the public folder (leave the API folder as is)

+#11 if done correctly your domain should provide the website to users

 <h1>Testing</h1>

-#5 navigate to the 'stocktakepuppet' folder and open a new terminal
+#1 navigate to the 'stocktakepuppet' folder and open a new terminal

-#6 install puppeteer using 'npm i puppeteer'
+#2 install puppeteer using 'npm i puppeteer'

-#7 run in terminal 'node Logintest.js' and 'node RegisterTest.js' to do tests on the API
+#3 run in terminal 'node Logintest.js' and 'node RegisterTest.js' to do tests on the API

 <h1>Functionality</h1>